Rahn-IT/docker-images/homebridge/readme.md

 older Nodejs version, which wasn't recent for all the needed plugins.
 It's meant to be simplistic and easy to debug.

+You can use `HOMEBRIDGE_PORT` to change the port homebridge listens on.
+The default is `8080`.

 Feel free to take a look aat the Dockerfile.